 Next, the prospect thinks about their current situation regarding employment, benefits, and other factors.
 They ask themselves if they are a member of a certain institution by association or if there could be added benefits to belonging to an institution aligned with their employment benefits.
 For example, a certain credit union or bank may only accept members or shareholders who work for a particular company or for the government…etc.

 - What is the easiest solution?

-This is where they begins to get frustrated and starts looking for the easiest, most painless option.
+This is where they begin to get frustrated and start looking for the easiest, most painless option.
 After discovering the many factors involved with choosing a new home for his finances and those of his family/spouse, he begins to look for a quick fix or an easy answer to appear.